Closing the delivery gap: an out-of-band acknowledgment sidecar and retry loop

 Relationship to the transactional outbox pattern

 The transactional outbox pattern solves the problem of atomically updating a database and publishing a message.
 A message relay reads an outbox table and sends the messages to a broker.
-KMQ does not implement that pattern because the broker’s write‑ahead log is the database; there is no separate store to synchronise.
-The ACK endpoint fulfills a similar role as the outbox relay – it reads the durable store and provides a status signal – but it is pull‑based rather than push‑based.
-The producer polls the ACK, decides whether to retry, and thus retains control over delivery semantics.
+KMQ does not implement that pattern because the broker’s write-ahead log is the database.
+There is no separate store to synchronise.
+The ACK endpoint fulfills a role similar to the outbox relay.
+It reads the durable store and provides a status signal.
+The difference is that it is pull-based rather than push-based.
+The producer polls the ACK, decides whether to retry and retains control over delivery semantics.
 This design keeps the broker minimal and leaves policy decisions to the client.

 Surgical change, no disruption